hbr/alba-lang-description/docs/theorems.md

-## Chaining of and Nesting of Proof Expressions
+## Chaining and Nesting of Proof Expressions

 Proof expressions can be chained and nested.